 The major in social work consists of 49 credit hours.
 Students must complete a formal application to the program at the end of their freshman year and after the completion of SWK 1100, SWK 2200, ENG 1102, and MTH 1550 with a grade of "C" or above and have completed 30 semester hours.
 To be accepted into the program, students must have a cumulative grade point average of 2.0.
-Students must have a cumulative grade point average of 2.0 or better to graduate with a degree in social work.
+Students must have a cumulative grade point average of 2.0.
 Students who fail to earn a "C" or better in all social work courses must repeat these courses.